saturnbells/opengl3dhome/README.md

 en-us :us:

-Greetings, teacher, this repository contains the files related to the PDF activity shared in our WhatsApp group for the "Basic Software Programming in C" course.
+Greetings, this repository contains the files related to the PDF activity shared in our group for the "Basic Software Programming in C" course.

 I completed the activity's requirements (how to draw a blue and pink triangle/pyramid, use the "onMouseMove" function in an adapted way [mousedown; mousemove] using the x and y parameters,